Working & Living in Sydney

 The city boasts a huge network of shopping arcades, malls and department stores.
 Most of the large department stores and shopping centers are located within a few blocks of each other.

-Shops are generally open from 9-5pm Monday through Friday (with the exception of Thursday when most stores will open until 9pm), 9-4pm on Saturday and some stores in the city will open on a Sunday but hours vary so it's best to call up and check.
+Shops are generally open from 9-5pm Monday through Friday (with the exception of Thursday when most stores will open until 9pm), 9-4pm on Saturday and most stores in the city will open on a Sunday but hours vary so it's best to call up and check.
 Almost all outlets accept the major credit cards like AMEX, Diners, MC, Visa.
 You can also use Maestro or Cirrus electronic network debit cards in most stores.

 The suburbs of Sydney also have a variety of shopping malls, which include casual eateries, cinemas and other attractions such as ice skating and ten pin bowling.